syanix/SupplyChainSystem/context-cicd.md

 ### Build Workflow

-The build workflow is manually triggered via `workflow_dispatch`.
+The CI Build workflow is triggered automatically on code commits to the main branch and can also be manually triggered via `workflow_dispatch`.
 It:

+- Runs automatically when changes are made to relevant files (apps, packages, config files)
-- Accepts an optional description parameter for the build
+- Accepts an optional description parameter for manual builds
 - Performs code quality checks (linting, type checking, formatting)
 - Builds the application and packages
 - Creates deployment artifacts